What is a cover board, and what are the benefits of the most specified cover board types?

 Application

-Flat and low slope commercial roofs.
+Flat commercial roofs.
 Compatibility with a single ply membrane needs to be explored prior to specification.

 Perlite boards